rokath/trice/docs/TraceWithTrice.md

 Than, one day I had the idea to compute short checksums for the format strings in a pre-compile step and to use them as ID in a list together with the format strings.
 That was a step forward but needed to write a supporting PC program.
 I did that in C++ in the assumption to get it better done that way.
 Finally it worked but I hated my PC code, as I dislike C++ now because of all its nuts and bolts to handle, accompanied by missing libraries on the next PC.
 The tool usability was also unhandy and therefore error prone and the need became clear for a full automatized solution.
 Also, what is, if 2 different format strings accidentally generate the same short checksum?
 There was a way around, but an ID based message filtering will never be possible that way.

 The need became clear for controllable IDs and management options.
 And there was [Go](https://golang.org) now, an as-fast-as-**C** language, easy to learn, promising high programming efficiency and portability.
 It would be interesting to try it out on a real PC project.

 Trying to add channels in form of partial *TRICE* macro names was blowing up the header code amount and was a too rigid design.
 Which are the right channels?
-One lucky day I came to the conclusion to handle channels just as format string parts like `"debug:Here we are!\n"` getting rid of them in the target code and giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any channels.
+One lucky day I came to the conclusion to handle channels just as format string parts like `"debug:Here we are!\n"` and getting rid of them in the target code this way also giving the user [full freedom](../internal/emitter/lineTransformerANSI.go) to invent any channels.

-On point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
+Aon other point in the design was the question how to re-sync after data stream interruption, because that happens often during firmware development.
 A tryout proprietary escape sequence format and an alternative flexible data format with more ID bits where working reliable but with [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) things got satisfying.
+A side result of that trials is the **trice** tool option to use different decoders if needed.

-There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro speed.
-That led to a double buffer on the target side discarding the previous FIFO solution.
+There was a learning **not** to reduce the transmit byte count to an absolute minimum, but to focus more on `TRICE` macro speed and universality.
+That led to a double buffer on the target side discarding the previous FIFO solution and the package descriptor allowing alongside user protocols.

 *Trice* grew, and as it got usable I decided to make it Open Source to say "Thank You" to the community this way.

-Thinking of other people using *Trice* and some external ideas brought me to add features like target timestamps and source code location while keeping the target code as light as possible.
+Thinking of other people using *Trice* and some external ideas brought me to add features like float and double number support, target timestamps and source code location while keeping the target code as light as possible.

 Learning that *Trice*  is also a [baby girl name](https://www.babynamespedia.com/meaning/Trice), my daughter Ida designed the little girl with the pen symbolizing the `TRICE` macro for recording and the eyeglasses standing for the PC tool **trice** visualizing the logs.